goschtl/zope/megrok.resourceviewlet/trunk/src/megrok/resourceviewlet/README.txt

 ======================

-`megrok.resourceviewlet` is a package meant to include resources using layer, context and view discriminations (site-wide resources like javascripts or CSS or content-centric resources).
+`megrok.resourceviewlet` is a package meant to include resources using layer, context and view discriminations.

 Setup
 =====